vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 bun run prove:testnet
 ```

+### Local devnet
-### Run on a local devnet
+Running examples on a local devnet requires deploying a local instance of the prover and anvil.
 If you want to run on local environment, use [Docker](/advanced/dev-and-production.html#devnet):

 ```bash
 $ bun run devnet
 ```

-Above command starts all required services in the background.
+This command will start all required services in the background.

-Once the devnet is up, run the example within the `vlayer` directory:
+Once the devnet is up, run the example from within the `vlayer` directory:

 ```sh
 bun run prove:dev
 ```

-### Web Proof example
+## Web Proof example

 First, install the vlayer browser extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/vlayer/jbchhcgphfokabmfacnkafoeeeppjmpl) (works with Chrome and Brave browsers).
 For more details about the extension, see the [Web Proofs](../javascript/web-proofs.md) section.

 Then deploy the `WebProofProver` and `WebProofVerifier` contracts: